18056217105/repositoryJ/readme.txt

 Git is a mutable index called stage.
 Git tracks changes of file.
 Git file or update of file to test.
-Create a branch is easy!
+Create a branch is easy and simple!